Detecting long-range dependence for time-varying linear models: Main results

-To the best of our knowledge, all the existing work on the KPSS, R/S, V/S, and K/S tests considers the statistics based on the original series $(e_{i,n})$ or parametric residuals (e.g., the residuals obtained by the removal of the sample mean).
-Such tests will be inconsistent under the time-varying coefficient model \eqref{model1}.
+\begin{enumerate}[itemsep=2pt,topsep=0pt,parsep=0pt] \item KPSS-type statistic \item R/S-type statistic $ Q_n = \max_{\lf nb_n \rf + 1 \leq k \leq n - \lf nb_n \rf } \tilde S_{k,n} - \min_{\lf nb_n \rf + 1 \leq k \leq n - \lf nb_n \rf } \tilde S_{k,n}. $ \item V/S-type statistic $ M_n = \frac{1}{n(n - 2\lf nb_n\rf)}\left\{\sum_{k=\lf nb_n \rf + 1 }^{n-\lf nb_n \rf } \tilde S_{k,n} ^2 - \frac{1}{n - 2\lf nb_n \rf}\left(\sum_{k=\lf nb_n \rf + 1}^{n-\lf nb_n \rf } \tilde S_{k,n} \right)^2\right\}. $ \item K/S-type statistic $ G_n = \max_{\lf nb_n \rf + 1 \leq k \leq n - \lf nb_n \rf } \left|\tilde S_{k,n} \right|. $ \end{enumerate} The above four types of tests have been widely applied to the detection of long memory and many other important problems (e.g. unit root testing) for stationary time series.
+We refer to Section \ref{SectionKPSS} of the online supplement for the complete literature review and applications.
+To the best of our knowledge, all the existing work on the KPSS, R/S, V/S, and K/S tests considers the statistics based on the original series $(e_{i,n})$ or parametric residuals (e.g., the residuals obtained by the removal of the sample mean), and is therefore not applicable to the time-varying coefficient model \eqref{model1}.
 Meanwhile, it is well-known that the nonparametric estimators have a slower convergence rate than the corresponding parametric estimators.
-Therefore, the asymptotic properties of our nonparametric residual-based KPSS and related tests will be very different from their parametric residual-based or original series-based counterparts, and the derivation of their limiting distributions will be highly non-trivial.
+Therefore, the asymptotic properties of our nonparametric residual-based KPSS and related tests will be very different from their parametric residual-based or original series-based counterparts; in fact we show that the tests can degenerate under certain scenarios (see Theorem \ref{thm:null_dist}) and thus bootstrap procedures adaptive to the possible degeneracy are proposed for implementation, see Algorithms \ref{algorithm}, also Algorithms \ref*{trend_algorithms} and \ref*{algorithms} of the online supplement.
+In this article, we use the term `{\it KPSS and related tests}' to represent the four types of tests.